 Outpatient or medically related physical therapy services are provided in a variety of settings.
-Depending upon need, clients may be seen in the home, community, MMI clinic, or the pool on the UNMC campus.
+Depending upon need, clients may be seen in the home, community, MMI clinic or the pool.

-Our outpatient physical therapy team consists of five board-certified specialists in pediatric physical therapy, two certified assistive technology professionals and two certified car seat specialists.
+Our outpatient physical therapy team consists of board-certified specialists in

 - that movement and physical activity matters;

 - that every child/adult should be able to move under their own power or with the assistance of technology;

 - that successful treatment outcomes depend upon collaboration between families, community partners and health professionals; and,